-For decades, Democrats have poured their energy, resources, and hopes into federal politics, believing Washington DC is where transformative progressive change must happen.
+For decades, citizens and politicians have poured their energy, resources, and hopes into federal politics, believing Washington DC is where transformative change must happen.
 This strategy has yielded increasingly diminishing returns.
-The federal system, with its numerous veto points and counter-majoritarian structures, has become a graveyard for progressive policy.
+The federal system, with its numerous veto points and counter-majoritarian structures, has become a graveyard for good governance.